Azure/GenAIOps/labs/building.md

 - Clone the GPT-RAG Orchestrator template and configure it against your existing azd environment
 - Deploy the orchestrator Container App and successfully POST to `/orchestrator` endpoint

----

 ## Task 1: Review Your Architecture in the Portal

 1. Open the Azure Portal and navigate to the **Resource Group** you created in Lab 1.
 2. Verify these key resources exist:
-   - Azure AI Hub project & AI Agent Service
+   - Azure AI Foundry Project & AI Agent Service
    - Azure Cognitive Services index (Employee Handbook)
    - Container Apps environment (Infra and Orchestrator apps)
 3. Explore networking settings, App Configuration, and any private endpoints.

----

 ## Task 2: Clone the Orchestrator Template